 “the Government has concluded that the Cap may have had unintended consequences and the Regulations should be revoked.
 HMT Directions have been published that disapply the Cap until the Regulations have been revoked.”

-The Guidance is not clear on whether the 2020 Regulations will be revoked retrospectively.

 The Welsh Government has confirmed that, in their view, the exit cap no longer applies to exit payments made by a devolved Welsh authority.

+On 25 February 2021, The Restriction of Public Sector Exit Payments (Revocation) Regulations 2021 [the Revocation Regulations] were made.
+These regulations confirm the effect of the Directions and come into force on 19 March 2021.
+The Revocation Regulations are not retrospective, but they do contain an obligation for employers to make payments to, or on behalf of a former employee, that they were previously unable to pay because of the exit cap.
+This includes payments that would have been made to a public service pension scheme.
+Interest for late payment is payable in accordance with the Judgment Debts (Rate of Interest) Order 1993.

 Exits between 4 November 2020 and 11 February 2021

 You will need to review any redundancy and business efficiency exits that occurred between 4 November 2020 and 11 February 2021 where you were not able to meet the full strain cost because of the exit cap.

-Whilst the Guidance does not address pensions directly, the Government has confirmed it expects employers to pay the additional sums that would have been due, had the cap not applied.
-This is set out in section 3 of the Guidance.
-Had the cap not applied, the employer would have paid the full strain cost requested by the LGPS administering authority in these cases.
+The Revocation Regulations require you to pay the difference between the amount paid to, or in respect of the employee, and the amount that would have been paid had the cap not applied.
+Had the cap not applied, you would have paid the full strain cost requested by the LGPS administering authority in these cases.